 20.6 If a vacancy in any Directorship should occur for any reason other than by reason of clauses 20.1 and 20.2 (above), the Shareholder who appointed the Director whose position has fallen vacant shall appoint his replacement.

-20.7 The Chairman shall be appointed by the Shareholder with the largest shareholding, who for the time being is Old Mutual Malawi Limited.
-Accordingly, the Shareholders agree that Old Mutual Malawi Limited will appoint the Chairman of the Board.
+20.7 The Chairperson shall be appointed by the Shareholder with the largest shareholding, who for the time being is Old Mutual (Malawi) Limited.
+Accordingly, the Shareholders agree that Old Mutual (Malawi) Limited will appoint the Chairperson of the Board.
 The power to appoint extends to and includes the power to replace or remove.

-20.8 The control and ultimate management of the Company shall lie with the Board and the day-to-day running and management of the Company shall be delegated to the Managing Director or any other person or body corporate as appointed from time to time by the Board.
-The Managing Director or any other person or body corporate in charge of the Company shall be accountable to the Board of Directors of the Company and shall implement such policies and act within such parameters as the Board shall decide from time to time.
-The Managing Director or other person or body corporate in charge of the Company shall report to the Board on a regular basis and in reasonable detail on the operations of the Company and shall produce or procure that quarterly management accounts and reports are produced and circulated to all members of the Board in good time.
+20.8 The control and ultimate management of the Company shall lie with the Board and the day-to-day running and management of the Company shall be delegated to the Management Company or any other person or body corporate as appointed from time to time by the Board.
+The Management Company or any other person or body corporate in charge of the Company shall be accountable to the Board of Directors of the Company and shall implement such policies and act within such parameters as the Board shall decide from time to time.
+The Management Company or other person or body corporate in charge of the Company shall report to the Board on a regular basis and in reasonable detail on the operations of the Company and shall produce or procure that quarterly management accounts and reports are produced and circulated to all members of the Board in good time.
 All Directors shall be entitled to receive, and have reasonable access to, all information regarding the affairs of the Company.

 20.9 A Director who is in any way, whether directly or indirectly, interested in any transaction with the Company must declare the nature and extent of his interest to the other Directors of the Company before he is entitled to vote on a Board Resolution in relation to such matter.